-The Norms of Living In the Western Society
+The Norms of Living In Western Society

-At the same time, we have huge problem with loneliness and social isolation.
-The problem is highlighted in the Nordics.
-Especially young people, often singles, and elder people, often (actually or practically) widows, struggle to live thought the daily feeling of loneliness.
-In too many cases this erupts to society in destructive ways like suicides, violence or radicalisation.
-The society is only as strong as it’s weakest link.
+At the same time, we have a huge problem with loneliness and social isolation.
+The problem is highlighted in the Nordics, where especially young people, often singles, and elder people struggle to live thought the daily feeling of loneliness.

 The society is so centred around romantic relationships that we’ve forgotten that other types of human relationships exist.
 Those relationships could be even more crucial for individual’s well-being.